nplan/HomeButtons/docs/setup.md

 *Home Buttons* requires an MQTT broker.
 If you don't already use it, you should install one now.
 See this [page](https://www.home-assistant.io/integrations/mqtt/){:target="_blank"} for more information.
 Usually, the simplest way is to install *Mosquitto MQTT* as a *Home Assistant* add-on.

+If you don't have or want Home Assistant, see [the MQTT instructions](mqtt.md).
+This documentation can also be helpful in troubleshooting with the simplest possible configuration.

 ## Set Up MQTT connection

 When connected to the Wi-Fi, *Home Buttons* can be configured using any device on your local network.